takaneichinose/message-box-web-component/README.md

 ## Description

-Thas is a Web Component's custom element to implement message box in HTML, CSS, and Javascript.
+This is a Web Component's custom element to implement message box in HTML, CSS, and Javascript.

 I didn't use any preprocessors, libraries, and frameworks in my Javascript code, so that I could use this dialog box wherever I want.